alokvermaei2007/ci4/README.md

-# CodeIgniter Project Setup Script
+# CodeIgniter Project Setup Automated Script

 This script automates the setup process for a CodeIgniter project by cloning the project from GitHub, installing dependencies with Composer, creating a MySQL database, and importing an SQL file.
 This script is intended for developers with at least 10 years of experience.